jsummers/imageworsener/readme.txt

    slightly.

    Some filters are not particularly good for general purposes.
-The main filters you should consider using are mix, mitchell, catrom, lanczos2, and lanczos.
+The main filters you should consider using are lanczos, mitchell, lanczos2, catrom, and mix.

    Full list: